Wizards have no answer for Raptors’ Pascal Siakam, suffer third loss in four games

 Beal’s shot continues to be off; he finished 4 for 12 from the field.
 He has failed to shoot better than 40 percent in each of his past four games.

 The NBA’s second-leading scorer last season has been held to 19 points or fewer in each of those games, and his 14 points Sunday matched a season low — which he had set in Friday’s loss.
+The Raptors blitzed Beal with traps and sent extra defenders at every opportunity, but Washington wasn’t able to take advantage when he passed out of them.

-Dinwiddie sticking with plan
+Sticking with the plan

 Wizards point guard Spencer Dinwiddie has not played in the second game of back-to-backs as part of a plan to be careful with his surgically repaired right knee.
-Washington was set to fly to Indianapolis after Sunday night’s game, with a 7 p.m. tip-off set for Monday against the Indiana Pacers.
+Washington was set to fly to Indianapolis after Sunday night’s game, with a 7 p.m. tip-off slated for Monday against the Indiana Pacers.
 Unseld said the Wizards have talked about Dinwiddie sometimes taking off the first half of back-to-backs, but they’re comfortable with the way they’ve decided to do things.

 Dinwiddie continued his recent offensive struggles with nine points on 3-for-11 shooting Sunday.

 “We’ve got guys who can score,” Unseld said.
 “He, I think, takes the mind-set of, ‘I got to set the table for everybody.’
-A lot of times we’ve seen him get going late the second half and all through the fourth quarter.
+A lot of times we’ve seen him get going late in the second half and all through the fourth quarter.
 The challenge is finding that balance where you pick your spots and be aggressive.
 There are times where, I’m not saying he’s turning down shots, but I think he’s looking to keep others involved instead of attacking a matchup that we like.
 Play downhill — that plays to his strength.

 “So maybe it’s me just having a couple more plays specifically for him, and maybe that helps get him going.”